RyotaMitaraiWeb/courses-app/README.md

 ## How to run with Docker Compose
 This is the recommended way to run the app.
 The provided ``docker-compose.dev.yml`` file has everything you need to spin up the app - it does not require any additional actions from you.
-It will take care of everything, including creating a PostgreSQL database and seeding it with courses and users
+It will take care of everything, including creating a PostgreSQL database and seeding it with courses and users.
+This setup also allows development, as it implements mounting which makes hot reloading possible with code changes from the host machine.

+Keep in mind that this setup requires rebuilding in certain scenarios.
+Examples include installing a new dependency, needing to run ``npm run build`` for any reason, and so on.

 **Note:** if you get an error like this: